Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 One of the primary public health concerns in regards to water quality is the suitability of the fish in our waters for human consumption.
 In Iowa, the

-Fisheries Bureau of the Iowa Department of Natural Resources (IDNR) is responsible for issuing fish consumption advisories.
+Fisheries Bureau of the IDNR is responsible for issuing fish consumption advisories.
 The IDNR Water Quality Bureau is

 responsible for coordinating the annual collection of fish tissue for contaminant analysis and is also responsible for the preparation of data summaries.